White Footed Ants

-White-footed ants are moderately small, measuring 2.7 mm in length.
+White-footed ants are moderately small, measuring about 2.7 mm in length.
 They are black or brown in color with pale, yellowish feet and one-segmented waists.
 They have 12-segmented antennae with no club.

-It is difficult to eradicate a white-footed ant infestation, as they eat various foods and their small body size enables them to enter most structures.
+It is difficult to control a white-footed ant infestation, as they eat various foods and their small body size enables them to enter most structures.
 Their colonies are large, and they build multiple nests close to a parent colony.

 During June and July in southern Florida, males and females swarm and mate, an activity that produces egg-laying queens that establish and care for the new colony.